14 timeless branding books you need to read in 2024

 If there’s one topic that’s been covered extensively in business literature, it’s branding.
 Everyone from advertising gurus to academics to billionaire entrepreneurs have had a go at distilling their thoughts about this vital topic into book form.

-In this article we’ll separate the wheat from the chaff, and identify 15 great books which, regardless of their publication date, have much to teach us today.
+In this article we’ll go over some of the best branding books that still remain relevant today.
+Regardless of their publication date, these books on branding have a lot to teach us about the fundamentals of building a great brand that resonates with people.
 They’re also a fun read, if you’re at all interested in how to lift a startup from your garage to household name status.

 For each book below, we’ll give the authors, publishing house, year of release, and page count as well as a short review.